 Not all reviews are created equal.
 Do you think this testimonial would carry that much weight with a prospect?

 Jane is trustworthy, responsive, and great to work with.

 Oh, how sweet!

-The point of a testimonial is to show your strengths as a financial advisor but unfortunately most of them will come out like this one above, not showing that much differentiation between you and the next advisor.
-Financial advisors need coaching on how to ask for a testimonial if they want to get reviews that actually say something different and are more powerful.
+The point of a testimonial is to show your strengths as a financial advisor.
+Unfortunately most of them will come out like this one above.
+There is not that much differentiation between you and the next advisor.
+Financial advisors need coaching on how to ask for a testimonial.
+This will help get reviews that actually say something different and are more powerful.

 Before you take any marketing-related action, talk to your legal or compliance advisor.
 I am not telling you to take action now or at any point.
 I am not an employee of the SEC nor am I your compliance advisor.